polylogyx/platform-docs/Alerts/Readme.md

 4. Click the Host State tab to view node-related information.
 The displayed tabs vary based on the alert information.
 (SIR)
     1. View details in the various tabs.
     2. Optionally, for node-specific information use the Search field available in the various tabs.
-5. Click the Host Events tab to
+5. Click the Host Events tab to (TO BE ADDED- SIR)
+6. Run a [Live query] (../Queries_and_packs/Readme.md) to fetch immdiate results from the endpoint.